 The onslaught of the 21st century has brought enormous development, globalization and economic expansion to our world.
 Unfortunately, that rapid development has come with a massive environmental cost: rising temperatures and sea levels, water shortages, increased severity of storms, exposure to toxins, lack of affordable nutritious food in every community, and so much more.
 Global environmental degradation affects everyone, but it affects people of color, the global poor, Indigenous citizens and other marginalized groups most acutely.
 These disenfranchised populations are often hit the hardest by climate injustice, as they lack the resources and political power to combat its grave consequences.

-Climate Justice: A Better Future for Us All will build a narrative on the human right to a safe and habitable environment, and the challenges posed by over consumption and a rapidly industrializing world.
-Panel members will share stories and creative solutions to address the degradation of our environment and the inequalities within our communities.
+Climate Justice: A Better Future for Us All was a conference focused on building a narrative on the human right to a safe and habitable environment, and the challenges posed by over consumption and a rapidly industrializing world.
+Panel members shared stories and creative solutions to address the degradation of our environment and the inequalities within our communities.

 Bailey is the the Food Hub Director for the Hmong American Farmers Association.
 Bailey has been involved in various aspects of organic and sustainable agriculture for over a decade.
 She has a BS in Horticultural Science from the University of Minnesota, and has worked on several non-profit and for-profit vegetable farms.
 She ran her own farm for two years before working for the Midwest Organic and Sustainable Education Service (MOSES) as an events coordinator from 2017-18.
 She lives on a small farm in Wisconsin where she grows garlic as a weekend farmer.